pymupdf/PyMuPDF/docs/document.rst

     In the previous example, we have changed only 42 of the 1240 TOC items of the file.

+  .. method:: bake(*, annots=True, widgets=True)

+    PDF only: Convert annotations and / or widgets to become permanent parts of the pages.
+This will retain each page's appearance.
+When widgets (fields) are selected, the document will no longer be a "Form PDF".

+    Use this feature for instance in :meth:`Document.insert_pdf` (which supports no copying of widgets) or :meth:`Page.show_pdf_page` (which supports neither annotations nor widgets) when the same page appearance is desired.

+    :arg bool annots: convert annotations.
+    :arg bool widgets: convert fields / widgets.
+After execution, the document will no longer be a "Form PDF".

   .. method:: can_save_incrementally()

     * New in v1.16.0